fincht96/Graphics-Output-Device/README.md

 - System management controller

-Together the deliverables meet the overall system implementation.
-Further detail into these deliverables can be found below.
+Further detail into these deliverables can be found below:

 *Digital storage medium interface:*